 - giving the BIOPHAM students the benefits of a unique teaching staff extended to worldwide specialists,

 - developing partnerships and strengthening the BIOPHAM network.

-Guest lecturers have four possible host universities:
+Guest lecturers may intervene in four possible host universities:

 - University of Lille (France)